IsaacCheng9/stock-exchange-analysis/README.md

 # stock-exchange-analysis

-Analysis of a stock exchange data set using machine learning.
+Forecasting prices using stock market index data with ridge, LASSO, and polynomial regression.